 Once you’ve created all tasks, it’s time you view their progress through a Gantt Chart view.
 It’ll help you track the progress of a project, its tasks, and sub-tasks.

 You can also edit or add both tasks and sub-tasks.
-You can easily view which all task need immediate attention and are still pending with your team.
+You can easily view which all tasks need immediate attention and are still pending with your team.

 A Gantt Chart View will help you accomplish this objective.